robhaj/refactoring-angular/Part2.md

 ## Defining routes

 You no longer have to specify a controller in the ui-router or ng-route configuration.
 Just pass a template of the directive to the template property.
 So instead of passing an HTML file path we pass the actual element.
-We also remove the controller property because we will add a controller property to our directive.
+We also remove the controller property because we will add a controller property to the DDO.

-routes.js (remember to include this file in a script tag in main.html)
 ```js
 app.config(['$routeProvider',
   function($routeProvider) {